 PPWO LOGO

-Time For the Facts
+Time for the Facts

 In general, under the Fair Labor Standards Act (FLSA), a person must satisfy three criteria to qualify as exempt from federal overtime pay requirements: first, they must make a salary; second, that salary must be more than $684/week ($35,568 annually); and third, their “primary duty” must be consistent with those common to executive, administrative, or professional positions.

 The threshold increases are significant and will impose massive increases in labor costs for employers.
 This will be especially problematic for small businesses and for organizations operating on fixed budgets, such as public employers and non-profits, forcing them to cut critical programming, staffing, and services.
-Many employers will be forced to reclassify employees from salaried to hourly workers, resulting in reduced career advancement opportunities and flexibility in the workplace.
+Many employers will be forced to reclassify employees from salaried to hourly, resulting in reduced career advancement opportunities and flexibility in the workplace.
 These changes will lead to low employee morale and productivity, hurting businesses even further.
 The American people will see more increases in prices for goods and services as well as diminished customer service.

 Automatic updates, moreover, will mean DOL will increase the threshold regardless of the economic circumstances at the time.
 This will inevitably exacerbate any economic problems, like today’s supply chain disruptions, worker shortages, and high inflation.
 Forced increases in labor costs at economically vulnerable times will have dangerous consequences.

-Importantly, the last update to the overtime regulations was completed only four years ago, when the Trump administration proposed a reasonable increase to the minimum salary threshold.
+Importantly, the last update to the overtime regulations was completed only four years ago when the Trump administration proposed a reasonable increase to the minimum salary threshold.
 The Trump-era DOL was forced to act after the Obama administration had proposed and finalized a dramatic and unprecedented increase to the threshold in May 2016.
 The Obama administration tried to implement an increase of over 100%, from $23,660 per year to $47,476.
 That increase was so out of line with past increases and the intent of the FLSA that a federal judge invalidated the rule.

-Quick Facts on DOL’s proposal
+Quick Facts on DOL’s Final Rule

 • A WomanTrend survey found that 63% of the public agree a “one-size-fits-all” approach to overtime rules is inappropriate for the different industries and various regions of the country.